dabeaz/curio/docs/tutorial.rst

 or process is handling the request will likely run until the requested work has been fully completed.
-You can cancel a task that is waiting for the result, but be aware that doing so might create a kind of "zombie" worker behind.
+You can cancel a task that is waiting for the result, but be aware that doing so might create a kind of "zombie" worker left behind.
 In this case, the eventual result is discarded when the worker finally completes.

 A Simple Echo Server